-NET Power, a joint venture (JV) between 8 Rivers Capital, Exelon Generation, and Chicago Bridge & Iron (CB&I), has started the construction of a demonstration power plant at La Porte, Texas, which is touted to generate zero emissions.
+The joint venture (JV) NET Power, formed between 8 Rivers Capital, Exelon Generation and Chicago Bridge & Iron (CB&I), has started the construction of a demonstration power plant at La Porte, Texas, which is touted to generate zero emissions.

-Design works for the project commenced in 2010, project agreements between the JV partners were finalised in October 2014, construction works started in March 2016, and commissioning phase is anticipated to start in late-2016 and scheduled to be completed in 2017.
+Design works for the project commenced in 2010, project agreements between the JV partners were finalised in October 2014, construction works started in March 2016 and the commissioning phase is anticipated to start in late-2016, with completion scheduled for 2017.

 The pilot plant is being constructed to demonstrate NET Power’s proprietary Allam Cycle technology.
 The fossil-fuelled power plant will have a design capacity of 25MW (50MWth), and the data from the project will be used to develop a larger 295MW (590MWth) commercial power plant.